 - 1 bulb fennel cored, sliced vertically into 1/4″ wide pieces.
 Reserve a few fronds for garnish.

 - 1 large tomato cored, chopped

 - 1 wood plank preferably cedar or alder

-- Heat the grill to a medium high heat of about 425 degrees.
-Place the plank on the grill for about 3-5 minutes with the lid closed.
-Then flip the plank, closing the lid after for another 3-5 minutes.
+- Heat the grill to a medium-high heat of about 425°.
+Place the plank on the grill for 3-5 minutes with the lid closed.
+Then flip the plank, closing the lid for another 3-5 minutes.
 The plank will smoke lightly after the first side has heated.
-Monitor the plank to verify it's releasing a light smoke.
+Monitor the plank to verify it’s releasing light smoke.

 - Meanwhile, heat olive oil in a large skillet over medium-low heat.
 Add fennel and stir.
 Cover tightly with lid and let simmer, stirring occasionally about 8-10 minutes, until fennel is softened and slightly translucent.
 Stir in chopped tomatoes, cover and simmer an additional five minutes, until tomatoes are softened.
 Season with salt and pepper.
 Stir in balsamic vinegar and lemon zest.